Optimizing Active Perception for Learning Simultaneous Viewpoint Selection and Manipulation with Diffusion Policy: Evaluation

 The microwave task was easier to learn than the pick-and-place task.
 For example, the policy trained with $\mathcal{L}_{\text{E}}$ reached a success rate of 1.00 after 10 training epochs, while the pick-and-place task reached 0.92 after 200 epochs despite having a larger demonstration dataset.
-Given the ease of the microwave task, we explored whether additional training epochs could help policies from different state-action spaces achieve comparable performance.
-As shown in Fig. \ref{fig:microwave_training_epochs}, increasing training epochs led to success rates of policies from different state-action spaces becoming more comparable, indicating that performance differences are likely due to the ability of the network to capture patterns in the corresponding space.
+Given the ease of the microwave task, we explored whether additional training epochs could help policies from C-Space and with end-effector IK achieve comparable performance.
+As shown in Fig. \ref{fig:microwave_training_epochs}, increasing training epochs led to success rates of baseline policies becoming more comparable, indicating that performance differences are likely due to better training efficiency of our proposed framework.
+This also indicates that diffusion policies can capture the data pattern easier with look-at IK compared to baselines.